Summary

 When selecting a diesel exhaust removal system, consider the following factors: Facility Layout, Types of Vehicles Serviced, Frequency of Use, Budget, and Future Needs.
 The size and layout of your workspace will influence which system is most suitable.

 Different vehicles may require different hose sizes or nozzle types.
 High-use facilities may benefit from more durable, automated systems.
 While all systems offer benefits, costs can vary significantly between options.
-Consider potential expansions or changes in your vehicle fleet when making your decision.
-From agriculture equipment repair shops to military facilities, we've helped organizations implement effective diesel xhaust removal solutions.

 ![]() Overhead Exhaust Systems: Simple and Cost-Effective SolutionsOverhead exhaust removal systems are among the most popular choices for many facilities.
 They offer a user-friendly and cost-effective solution for exhaust hose storage and accessibility.
 These systems can be customized with various exhaust hose types and lifting configurations to suit different applications.
 The most common type of overhead exhaust system is the simple drop system due to its ease of installation and affordability.
 Simple drop systems help prevent accidents by storing exhaust hoses away from technicians and other staff members when not in use.